Learn more about nonprofit marketing consultants here.

 • The guidelines of the partnership, like the general budget and timeframe.

 • Expected outcomes for the partnership.
-You can even include a list of tangible deliverables.

 Generally, your RFP should give consultants the necessary information to propose a strategy to address them.
 The more focused your RFP is, the more effective the proposal will be!